Windows 11 Not Recognizing External USB DVD Drives Errors Fixed

 Fix 1.
 Update or Reinstall the DVD Driver

-The DVD driver may become outdated and not be compatible with Windows 11/10/7, which results in an external USB DVD drive not found in Windows 11 Device Manager.
+The DVD driver may become outdated, corrupted, or missing with Windows 11/10/7, which results in an external USB DVD drive not found in Windows 11 Device Manager.
 In this case, you can fix the issues by updating or reinstalling the DVD/CD-ROM drives in Device Manager.

 Step 1: Open Start Menu on Windows 11 and type "Device Manager" to search for it.
 Then, from the search results, click on the "Device Manager" tile to open it.